 As far as my sports loyalties go, I'm Chicago all the way in all things but baseball.
 There, I'm a Cards fan, always have been and always will be.
 How can that be you ask?

 Well, I haven't always been in Chicago.
 I grew up around the world.
 When I was 10 years old I was living in a place (North Dakota) with no professional baseball team.I was just getting into the sport and my parents weren't into it at all.
 I had no natural loyalty so I decided the next team they announced on the radio would be my favorite.

 Then the announcer said, "The St. Louis Cardinals lost....
 And they became my favorite team.
 I ran upstairs to check the standings, and lo and behold, they were in dead last.
-There best hitter was a guy named Garry Templeton.
+Their best hitter was a guy named Garry Templeton.
 They traded him for a guy who couldn't hit worth a lick a month later, and thus a new era of Cardinal baseball commenced.

-When I moved to Chicago in 1998 (on the very day that Jordan retired) I changed all my sports loyalties to Chicago.
+When I moved to Chicago in 1998 (on the very day that Phil Jackson retired) I changed all my sports loyalties to Chicago.
 It was just easier to follow the local teams.
 The one team I couldn't change was the Cardinals.
 There's no way a life long Cardinal fan can become a Cubs fan and I live on the North side.